peguesj/jamf-inspector/docs/frontend-roadmap.md

 - This file is updated as part of each successful roadmap task.

 ## Authoritative Project Tracking & Dev Loop Process

+---
+### [2025-07-29] Batch rationale: Began API integration in roadmap order.
+Created strictly typed API client for Policies, integrated with Dashboard using react-query, removed placeholder logic, and updated PolicyList to use real data.
+All changes follow dev loop and standards.
+Status: Complete.

+### [2025-07-29] Batch rationale: Integrated real API for Profiles in Dashboard.
+Created strictly typed API client, used react-query for data fetching, updated ProfileList to use fetched data, and updated error/loading handling.
+All changes follow dev loop and documentation standards.
+Status: Complete.

+### [2025-07-29] Batch rationale: Integrated real API for Patches in Dashboard.
+Created strictly typed API client, used react-query for data fetching, updated PatchList to use fetched data, and updated error/loading handling.
+All changes follow dev loop and documentation standards.
+Status: Complete.

+### [2025-07-29] Batch rationale: Batched API integration for Groups, Users, Devices, Approvals, and Feedback.
+Created strictly typed API clients, integrated with Dashboard using react-query, updated all list components, and improved error/loading handling.
+All changes follow dev loop, batching, and documentation standards.
+Status: Complete.

 This file is the authoritative tracking document for all frontend work.
 All changes must follow the [Dev Loop](../.github/instructions/iterative-loop.logic.instructions.md) (formerly "iterative loop") as defined in the standards: